rrajen/us-census-etm/README.md

 # Salesforce Enterprise Territory Model Example

 ## Model Description

-This model is based on US Census Regions, Divisions and States
+This model is based on US Census Regions, Divisions and States.
+The intent was to fulfill a need of a realistic and non-trivial territory hierarchy that can be used for whatever purposes you deem fit.
+The model will be deployed as a planning model under the name US_Census.

+Deploy it to your Sandbox environment first and *not* to Production directly.

 ![Census Map](https://raw.githubusercontent.com/rrajen/us-census-etm/main/.github/images/census.png)